HRA Calculator

 HRA exemption is calculated as the minimum of three values: (1) Actual HRA received from employer, (2) Rent paid minus 10% of salary (Basic + DA), (3) 50% of basic salary for metro cities or 40% for non-metro cities.
 The lowest amount among these three is exempt from tax.

-Is HRA exemption available under the new tax regime?
+Does HRA exemption also apply to the new tax regime?

 What documents are required to claim HRA exemption?